 5. Removal of Directors and Vacancies.

-Any director may be removed, with or without cause, by the vote of the Members holding a majority of the votes entitled to be cast for the election of such director.
+Any director may be removed, with or without cause, by the vote of the Members holding a majority [Cooney in control?] of the votes entitled to be cast for the election of such director.
 Any director whose removal is sought shall be given notice prior to any meeting called for that purpose.
 Upon removal of a director, a successor shall be elected by the party entitled to elect or appoint the director so removed to fill the vacancy for the remainder of the term of such director.
 Members in accordance with this Article V.

 In the event of the death, disability, or resignation of a director, the members of the Board Members may elect a successor to fill the vacancy for the remainder of the term of such director.